Koppelman Family Tree

 company in Baltimore.
 She boarded with her sister MargaretÕs family on E.

-Baltimore Street in Baltimore for many years8; at some point after 1920, she
+Baltimore Street in Baltimore for many years; at some point after 1920, she

-moved to Echodale Avenue.
-Photos from the 1930s indicate that she was
+sister Elizabeth traveled to Europe in 1928[7].
+Photos from the 1930s indicate that

-friendly with Emma and Walter Hedeman.
-Ruth Hedeman remembers with
+she was friendly with Emma and Walter Hedeman.
+Ruth Hedeman remembers

 8. Frederick Koppelman (b.
 January 6, 1882, Baltimore Co., MD9; d.